 EuroLeague is twenty years old and it came to be as a simple replacement of the FIBA EuroLeague, once known as the European Cup.
 With so many teams in the mix, the questions arise concerning the favorites and the underdogs.
+Since most games were put on pause due to the virus outbreak, there is still time to discuss what will happen in the tournament and many people are also checking out the William Hill sign up offer so they can maybe bet on their favorite team!
 This is our take on the issue, based on previous and current results.

 The Russians have already won EuroLeague (or its equivalent) eight times so far, the first time in the 60-61 season and their latest win was last year.
 Mind you, this doesn’t mean that success is guaranteed, especially when we consider the trades.
 Cory Higgins went to play for FC Barcelona and Nando de Collo left the team in favor of Fenerbahçe.
 Seeing as how these two teams are pretty strong in their own right, things might get a bit tricky for CSKA Moscow.
 However, they are our top pick.